Is it just us, or are the Catskills having a moment right now?

 “The running theme throughout the renovation is trying to tie in the history and sense of place as much as possible to the renovation choices in order to bring authenticity to the experience,” they note.
 “We’ve spent a lot of time with Ela, whose family owned the property since 1973, to collect historic materials and stories.
 In fact, we are even reusing some of the china that she had in storage (which was last used in the ‘80s).”

-In ode to the resort’s history, Bunnage and Watzka are also working with local fabricators and sourcing vintage furniture to decorate the space.
+In ode to the resort’s history, Bunnage and Watzka also worked with local fabricators and sourcing vintage furniture to decorate the space.
 Those historic details pair perfectly with modern amenities like new air conditioning and heating units, an updated kitchen for the restaurant area, and a renovated pool area to accommodate more seating and bar service.

-As for the rooms, they’re divided across multiple edifices to add to the experiential nature of Callicoon Hills.
+As for the 65 rooms, they’re divided across multiple edifices to add to the experiential nature of Callicoon Hills.
 In the Boarding House, rooms reside on the second, third, and fourth floors of the historic boarding house building, which dates back to the early 1900s.
-The first floor is the lobby entrance and the home to Rise & Shine Coffee and the Conover Club, both onsite dining venues for guests and visitors alike.
+The first floor is the lobby entrance and the home to Rise & Shine Coffee Shop and the Conover Club, both onsite dining venues for guests and visitors alike.
 Behind the Boarding House, the Pool House, formerly known as Terrance Hall, dates back to the mid-1900s and is a great option for guests who want to be close to the king-sized pool and/or have pets.
 Finally, the Ridge Rooms are a quick walk up the hill form the Boarding House and consist of three buildings with views across the property and into the tree line beyond.

 While the experience at the Catskills hotel is an allure in itself, so too is the dining program onsite.
 Centrally located in the Boarding House, the Conover Club is the property’s restaurant and bar.
 Its menu is all about locally sourced ingredients incorporated into elevated, yet accessible dishes that lean into American comfort flavors while echoing back to the history of the Catskills.
 Both locals and visitors to Callicoon Hills are welcome for dining.

-“We’re looking to continue to dedicate the property to be both a vibrant part of the local community (especially with the Conover Club!) as well as a respite for city travelers looking for a few days away,” they explain.
+“We’re looking to continue to dedicate the property to be both a vibrant part of the local community (especially with the Conover Club!) as well as a respite for city travelers looking for a few days away,” Bunnage and Watzka explain.
 “We’re also excited about hosting memorable events as gatherings continue to come back.
 The combination of local drop-bys, weekend travelers, and special events will continue to fill the potential of this magical property.”

 1 Hills Resort Rd, Callicoon Center